-Tekturna contains aliskiren hemifumarate, a renin inhibitor, that is provided as tablets for oral administration.
-Aliskiren hemifumarate is chemically described as (2S,4S,5S,7S) - N - (2 - carbamoyl - 2 - methylpropyl) - 5 - amino - 4 - hydroxy - 2,7 - diisopropyl - 8 - [4 - methoxy - 3 - (3 - methoxypropoxy)phenyl] - octanamide hemifumarate and its structural formula is
+Tekturna contains aliskiren hemifumarate, direct renin inhibitor, that is provided as tablets for oral administration.
+Aliskiren hemifumarate is chemically described as (2S,4S,5S,7S) - N - (2 - carbamoyl - 2 - methylpropyl) - 5 - amino - 4 - hydroxy - 2,7 - diisopropyl - 8 - [4 - methoxy - 3 - (3 - methoxypropoxy)phenyl] - octanamide hemifumarate and its structural formula is:

 Molecular formula: C30H53N3O6 • 0.5 C4H4O4